StapleTT/Python-Auto-Work/README.md

 # Python-Auto-Work
-This is a bot that will automatically send the `.work` command every 5-20 seconds for the Seconomy bot.
+This is a bot that will automatically send the `.work`, `.bet`, or `.bal` command every 3-8 seconds for the Seconomy bot.

 ## Installation